enerdtest/Yojee-Login/README.md

 Resolve all errors or conflicts if have

-Right click on the LoginTest class to run the project
+Right click on the testng.xml to run the project

 NOTE: If you want to use Firefox just down the Firefor driver and include to Drivers folder on the project.